 Certain types of products are listed by the Environmental Protection Agency as a Designated Product because they contain, or are manufactured using environmentally desirable products.
 Federal agencies are required to give first preference to EPA Designated Products.
 DOD policy requires all purchases of EPA designated products to comply with affirmative procurement requirements.
 SECNAV policy makes affirmative procurement mandatory for all Navy purchases of EPA designated products.
-Design specifications are required by the FAR to specify the use of EPA designated products containing the maximum practicable amount of recovered materials.
+Design specifications are required by the FAR to specify the use of EPA designated products.